jgarciasuarez/jgarciasuarez.github.io/index.md

 I currently hold a post-doc position at the [Computational Solid Mechanics Laboratory](https://www.epfl.ch/labs/lsms/), Prof. Molinari’s group at EPFL.
 I received a PhD in Aeronautics from the Graduate Aerospace Laboratories at the California Institute of Technology ([GALCIT](https://galcit.caltech.edu/), minor in Applied and Computational Mathematics).

-I am a (continuum) mechanician with a leaning towards —almost— all things “geo”: geomechnics, geophysics and geotechnical engineering (geology not yet though).
-I am very interested in everything concerning earthquakes.

-Oftentimes I also make excursions into Tribology (wear and friction) and Applied Mechanics (wave propagation in layered periodic media).
+I am a mechanician with a leaning towards dynamics (wave propagation, structural vibrations) that also makes excursions into tribology (wear and friction) and data-driven mechanics.

 I approach problems as an engineer but without shying away from the theoretical aspects; in the words of [Prof. Hans Liepmann](https://oralhistories.library.caltech.edu/260/1/Liepmann%20OHO%20final.pdf): “understanding of fundamentals with an appreciation for applications”.

-The tools I use to tackle problems are Numerical Methods and Applied Mathematics.
+The tools I use to tackle problems are numerical methods and applied mathematics.

 ## Research topics I’m interested in: